Olatunji Yemisi: Professional squash career

 Yemisi received her promotion to the senior category in 2011 at the age of 17, quickly establishing herself as a formidable opponent to senior players.
 Her breakthrough came in 2012, when she secured her first senior medals: a bronze medal in the Singles Category and a gold medal in the Teams Category at the National Sports Festival in Lagos.

 Yemisi's dominance in Nigerian squash continued unabated, as she won back-to-back national tournaments in 2012 and 2013.
 This success paved the way for her transition to professional squash, and she became a Professional Squash Association (PSA) player in 2014.

 For over a decade, Yemisi dominated Nigerian squash, solidifying her position as the most successful squash player in Nigeria's History.

 Titles

 Yemisi has competed in numerous high-profile tournaments, achieving victory in several of them.
-Notable examples include the OTrafford PSA National Closed Satellite Squash Tournament, Lagos International Squash Classic, Wisers PSA Open, Calgary Professional Squash Association, Professional Squash Players Association of Nigeria (PSPAN) National Open Tournament, Chamberlain Squash Open Safegaurd Zimbabwe International Open.
+Notable examples include the OTrafford PSA National Closed Satellite Squash Tournament, Lagos International Squash Classic, Wisers PSA Open, Calgary Professional Squash Association, Professional Squash Players Association of Nigeria (PSPAN) National Open Tournament, Chamberlain Squash Open Safeguard Zimbabwe International Open.